I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Listen,” she said firmly, “I need you to listen to me.”

 “No!
 Don’t call anyone.
 I already have a lawyer, and—if everything goes according to plan—I should be released by next week.”

-What?
-“What?”
-My eyes darted again to Dr. Payton, who was now looking at me with some alarm.
+My eyes darted up, snagging on Dr. Payton, who was now looking at me with some alarm.

 He asked, “What can I do?”
 But this time he mouthed his question.

 I didn’t answer, I couldn’t.
 Lisa was still talking in my ear, my mind accelerating to a million miles per second.

 “. . . so I need you to go home and pretend to be me.
 Otherwise, they’ll know what happened and I’ll be so, so screwed.”